Eggy115/Coldfusion/README.md

 - The installer can configure Apache, IIS, or a built-in web server.
 - If you are using a database with ColdFusion, you will need to configure the database connection during the installation process.
 - You can also configure this later using the ColdFusion Administrator.
+- Once the installation is complete, you can access the ColdFusion Administrator by navigating to http://localhost:8500/CFIDE/administrator/index.cfm in your web browser.
+From here, you can configure various settings, including data sources, mail servers, and debugging options.

-Then you can download individual files, copy and paste code, or clone the repository with
+Then you can download individual files from this repository, copy and paste code, or clone the repository with

 ```
 git clone https://github.com/Eggy115/Coldfusion.git